-From 1st July 2015, all schools are subject to the Prevent Duty and must have 'due regard to the need to prevent people being drawn into terrorism' (section 26, Counter Terrorism and Security Act 2015)
+From April 2021, all schools are subject to the Prevent Duty and must have 'due regard to the need to prevent people being drawn into terrorism' (section 26, Counter Terrorism and Security Act 2015)

-The current threat from terrorism in the United Kingdom may include the exploitation of vulnerable/susceptible people, to involve them in terrorism or in activity in support of terrorism.
+The current threat from terrorism in the United Kingdom may include the exploitation of vulnerable/susceptible people, to involve them in terrorism, in activity in support of terrorism or susceptible to an extremist ideology.
 The normalisation of extreme views may also make children and young people vulnerable to future manipulation and exploitation.

-Definitions of radicalisation, terrorism and extremism, and indicators of vulnerability to radicalisation are in Appendix 4.
+Definitions of radicalisation, terrorism and extremism, and indicators of vulnerability to radicalisation are in Appendix ${\mathcal{A}}$